mbalesni/openpilot-pipeline/README.md

 The model visualized above is taken from [Openpilot 0.8.10 Release](https://github.com/commaai/openpilot/tree/v0.8.10/models) and you can find the same 'supercombo.onnx' model in this [repository ](https://github.com/nikebless/openpilot-pipeline/tree/main/common/models).

-The visualization tool used for onnx architecures: [netron](https://github.com/lutzroeder/netron) and the installation instructions can be found under the parent repository.
+A nice visualization tool for ONNX models: [netron](https://netron.app/).

 Detailed definations of the inputs and outputs of the model are mentioned [here](https://github.com/commaai/openpilot/tree/master/models).
 ### Inputs